coursum/scrape-syllabus-data/README.md

 ## Installation

-You'll need Nodejs with npm - run `npm install`
+You'll need Nodejs with yarn - run `yarn`

 ## Running

-`npm run start` will scrape all the data into a folder `data/`
+`yarn start` will scrape all the data into a folder `data/`